PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 07:45:01
+Last updated: 2024-04-06 07:45:34
-Random Quote: I believe that in this universe, as in every other, hope never dies.
-As long as someone keeps their good eye on the bigger picture. - Nick Fury
+Random Quote: What's in the box?
+What's in the box?
+WHAT'S IN THE BOX?
+Right?
+Brad pitt?
+Seven? - Robin Scherbatsky